 Broad yet focal and topical research profiles have emerged from bottom-up inventories, solicited from all ABC members.
 These themes have been distilled through semi-quantitative cluster analysis, based on how well they cut across disciplines and faculties, and on how prominently they were represented in the inventory.

 DIR investigates the neural basis of perceptual and value-based decision-making.
-We aim to understand the neural and behavioral mechanisms that support decision-making in healthy people, as well as in psychiatric and neurological disorders, such as Mood Disorders, (gambling) Addiction and Parkinson’s Disease.
+We aim to understand the neural and behavioural mechanisms that support decision-making in healthy people, as well as in psychiatric and neurological disorders, such as Mood Disorders, (gambling) Addiction and Parkinson’s Disease.

-The field combines methods from Mathematical Psychology, Behavioral Economics and Game Theory with those of Clinical, Affective and Cognitive Neuroscience.
-Some of the topics we investigate at ABC include the role of emotions in economic and social decisions, meta-cognitive processes underlying choice, neurobiological mechanisms of reinforcement learning, the role of basal ganglia structures in impulsive behavior, and the mechanisms underlying deep brain stimulation for OCD and depression.
+The field combines methods from Mathematical Psychology, Behavioural Economics and Game Theory with those of Clinical, Affective and Cognitive Neuroscience.
+Some of the topics we investigate at ABC include the role of emotions in economic and social decisions, meta-cognitive processes underlying choice, neurobiological mechanisms of reinforcement learning, the role of basal ganglia structures in impulsive behaviour, and the mechanisms underlying deep brain stimulation for OCD and depression.

 Researchers associated with the PML study mechanisms of brain plasticity, memory, and language.
 One central aim is to understand the fundamental molecular, cellular, and neural, and cognitive, underpinnings of these processes, another is to reveal how plasticity, memory, and language are altered in health and disease, and across the life-span.

-A wide range of research techniques and manipulations are employed, for instance single-cell recordings, neuroimaging, psychophysiology, AI, behavioral experimentation, psychological interventions, computational modeling, and cognitive tasks.
+A wide range of research techniques and manipulations are employed, for instance single-cell recordings, neuroimaging, psychophysiology, AI, behavioural experimentation, psychological interventions, computational modelling, and cognitive tasks.

 The PML theme thus brings fundamental mechanistic and theoretical insights in memory and language, that range from basic neuroscience through cognitive science, to the field of mental health.

 The Perception, Attention and Consciousness (PAC) theme is one of the six thematic and interdisciplinary profiles that ABC recently established.
 PAC aims to promote collaborations and interactions among ABC members who are active or interested in the topics of perception, action and consciousness.

 In addition to the thematic profiles, ABC research profiles are also grouped in 3 prominent Transversal Perspectives, which do not cluster into clear content-wise themes yet, but are prominently represented and cut across disciplines.